WOUR

-WOUR (96.9 MHz) is a commercial FM radio station licensed to Utica, New York.
-It broadcasts a classic rock radio format, with occasional recent rock hits, calling itself "The Rock of Central New York."
-The station is owned by Townsquare Media as part of a cluster with Talk station WIBX, Country music station WFRG-FM, Adult Contemporary WLZW and Classic hits WODZ.
+WOUR (96.9 FM) is a commercial radio station licensed to Utica, New York.
+It broadcasts a classic rock radio format, with occasional recent rock hits, calling itself "The Rock of Central New York".
+The station is owned by Townsquare Media as part of a cluster with talk station WIBX, country music station WFRG-FM, adult contemporary station WLZW and classic hits station WODZ-FM.
 The studios and offices are on River Road in Marcy.
 In morning drive time, WOUR carries the syndicated Free Beer and Hot Wings Show.

 WOUR has an effective radiated power (ERP) of 19,500 watts.
 The transmitter is on Smith Hill Road at Cooley Road in Utica, amid the towers for other local FM and TV stations.